gsscoder/CSharpx/README.md

 ## [Result](https://github.com/gsscoder/CSharpx/blob/master/src/CSharpx/Result.cs)

-- Represents a value that can be a success or a failure in form an error string.
+- Represents a value that can be a success or a failure in form a type that can contains a custom error message and optionally one or more exceptions.
-- It's like a `bool` that uses an error string as `false`.

 ```csharp
 Result ValidateArtifact(string path)